haipinglu/my-hugo-academic-web/content/authors/peizhen-bai/_index.md

 - Alumni
 ---

 Peizhen started his PhD in January 2021 and submitted his PhD dissertation "*Transferable Representation Learning for Drug Discovery*" in December 2024.
 He did his MSc dissertation on context-aware recommender systems with Haiping and was Haiping's first student winning the best dissertation award in the department.
 He works on graph representation learning models for real-world drug discovery, in collaboration with an AstraZeneca team led by Bino John.
-See [his homepage](https://peizhenbai.me/) for more information.
+See [his LinkedIn page](https://www.linkedin.com/in/peizhen-bai/) for more information.